caplin/StyleGuide/index.md

 ------------
 It's easy to assume that the behaviour of ```if (x)``` is the same as ```if (x == true)```.
 This is NOT TRUE.
 There are numerous differences.
 In fact, the behaviour is the same as ```if (Boolean(x)) ```, a relationship often referred to as 'truthiness'.

-The truthiness rules are not known to all developers, and developers relying on them when they were not 100% sure of what types a particular variable can take has caused bugs in our codebase.
+The truthiness rules are not well known by all developers, and developers relying on them when they were not 100% sure of what types a particular variable can take has caused bugs in our codebase.
 Worse, when you look at code that depends on truthiness, it is not possible to know if the developer who wrote that code knew exactly what they were doing or not.

 It is better to be explicit in what you check.